Overview

 Components

-To define a new template, call the template function and pass in an element value (JSX definition) or a generator function returning an element (JSX):
+To define a new template, call the template function and pass in an element value (JSX definition) or a generator function that returns an element (JSX):

 Child elements

-Default element attributes (e.g. id, style, ...) are assigned to the root element after it is created.
-Children defined in JSX are also appended to the root element per default:
+Default element attributes (e.g. id and style) are assigned to the root element after it is created.
+Children defined in JSX are also appended to the root element by default:

 <div>Child 1</div>